 Parthenium weed is a native of Central and South America.

-It was first recorded in Australia in 1955, and has since spread through central Queensland and New South Wales where it is now well established.
+It was first recorded in Australia in 1955, and has become well established in central and southern Queensland.

 The Weed Management Branch conducted an intensive eradication program which was successful.

-Parthenium can have all of the following impacts:
+Parthenium weed can have all of the following impacts: